Torch Down Roofing Guide: Materials, Installation, Benefits, and Disadvantages

-If you’re deciding between a torch down and mop on roof, one factor to consider may be the fumes.
+If you’re deciding between a torch down and mop-on roof coating, one factor to consider may be the fumes.
 Torch down roofing isn’t free from unpleasant smells, but it emits much less harmful fumes than mop on asphalt roofing.
 With mop on roofing, your roofer may need to take more breaks to ensure they aren’t breathing in too much.

 Last, but not least, torch on roofing is very easy to repair when compared to other roofing materials.
 Because it rolls on and can be sealed relatively quickly, the process is less intensive and less expensive than fixing different types of roofs.